devprime/devprime-azure-container-apps/README.md

 - Microsoft Bicep installed ( `az bicep install`)
 - GIT

-Neste artigo nós utilizaremos dois microsserviços construidos pelo DevPrime e implementados conforme apresentado no artigo [Asynchronous Microservices Communication](../../../how-to/asynchronous-microservices-communication/).
-Você pode executar previamente o exemplo citado ou ir direto no código disponibilizado pelo github.
+In this article we will use two microservices built by DevPrime and implemented as presented in the article [Asynchronous Microservices Communication](https://docs.devprime.tech/how-to/asynchronous-microservices-communication/).
+You can run the above example in advance or go straight to the code provided by github.

-Esse projeto utiliza scripts baseados no powershell e no bicep para criar o ambiente do Azure Container Apps no Azure.
-Você pode adaptar os scripts conforme a sua necessidade.
+This project uses powershell and bicep based scripts to create the Azure Container Apps environment in Azure.
+You can adapt the scripts as per your need.

 **Primeiros passos**